 Unfortunately, you won’t be getting detailed defect reports from users.
 They don’t have the time, they’re not incentivized and they lack the input knowledge you require for troubleshooting.
 Given that the test conditions are so diverse (see the Application testing section), you’ll be running blindfolded unless you can re-create the sequence of steps that caused the issue, as well as the configuration that the user was working with.

 The same applies to cases where data gets sent from your system to a 3rd party.
 Imagine a situation where a 3rd party claims they haven’t received the data that was supposed to be sent out by your application.
 Unless you have a way to audit the events, you are unlikely to be able to figure out whether it’s your application that hasn’t sent the data out, or the 3rd party app that hasn’t stored it properly.
+Here’s how we make the troubleshooting process easier.

 Integration with existing tools & services

 There is a 99.9% chance that your product will have to integrate with a bunch of legacy software that will become an external dependency for you for many years to come. Сloud services supplying the data, desktop middleware, 3rd party SDKs and libraries, legacy dataset, single sign-on solution – the list is endless.
 Integrations are always risky, time-consuming and heavy on stakeholder management.
 No one likes them, but there is no way around it.
+The best way to deal with them is to be proactive.

 Better to be prepared and proactive, so you should consider: